ra1nowzz/Human_vs_Agentic_PR_Integration_Dynamics/README.md

 ## Method

 - **Cohort:** Human and agentic PRs are restricted to repositories appearing in both datasets to improve comparability.
 - **Outcomes:** Merge is the event of interest.
-Because unmerged closure precludes a subsequent merge, it is treated as a **competing event** rather than ordinary censoring.
+Assuming unmerged closure as a terminal outcome (i.e., without modeling the potential for a PR to be reopened), it is treated as a competing event rather than ordinary censoring.
 Unresolved PRs are right-censored.
 - **Follow-up:** PRs are observed up to 60 days after creation or until the dataset cutoff, whichever is earlier.
 - **Estimator:** The cumulative incidence of merge is estimated using the **Aalen–Johansen estimator**.
 - **Methodological Comparison:** As a methodological comparison, we compare Aalen–Johansen estimates with 1 − Kaplan–Meier, where unmerged closure is treated as censoring, to illustrate how competing-event handling changes the estimated merge probability.